FreeshardBase/documentation/docs/developer_docs/lifecycle.md

 This is described in detail under [Routing and Access Control](routing_and_ac.md).
 One of its tasks is to inform the Portal core of incoming traffic to an app such that the app can be started if it is not running.
-Since the container was created during installation, only the `docker start` command is issued.

 During the time it takes for the app to start, a splash screen is displayed and regularly refreshed.
-This splash screen is provided by the Portal core and as an app developer, you do not have to do anything.
+This splash screen is provided by the Portal core and as an app developer, you do not have to do anything to make it work.

 ## Stop

 After some idle time - i.e. a time period without http traffic to an app - the Portal core stops the app.
 The container is only stopped, but not removed.
-Essentially, the `docker stop` command is issued.
+Essentially, the `docker-compose stop` command is issued.

 ## Configuration